patmclean/architecture-decision-records-dj/docs/admin/http.md

 On Ubuntu:

-To enable the Nautobot site, you'll need to delete `/etc/nginx/sites-enabled/default` and create a symbolic link in the `sites-enabled` directory to the configuration file you just created:
+To enable the ADR App site, you'll need to delete `/etc/nginx/sites-enabled/default` and create a symbolic link in the `sites-enabled` directory to the configuration file you just created:
 <!-- spell-checker: disable -->
 ```no-highlight